jbush001/NyuziProcessor/tests/cosimulation/README.md

 This directory contains scripts and programs to validate the hardware design in cosimulation.
-This works by executing a program in lock-step in both the Verilog simulator and C based functional simulator.
+This works by executing a program in lock-step in both the Verilog simulator and C based emulator.
 It compares instruction side effects--register writebacks and memory stores--and flags an error if they don't match.
 Test programs can be real programs or random instruction sequences created by the generate_random utility.